MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

 ## Supplemental Activities
 ### Visit an Art Museum
 Switzerland has over 1,100 museums, making it one of countries with the highest number per capita, so there's no excuse not to find one that holds something of interest.
-Paul Klee
+Zentrum Paul Klee
-	Show-casing one of Switzerland's most renowned artists, the museum in Basel conducts guided tours and also has interactive programs for children.
+	Show-casing one of Switzerland's most renowned artists, and hosting around 4,000 the museum in Basel conducts guided tours and also has interactive programs for children.
 Find more information here: https://www.zpk.org/en/art-mediation/guided-tours-43.html

 ### Do a Puzzle